 The Reality

 There are, as we have seen, a number of objectives identified by the SEC in regards to the Program.
 However, one of the greatest tests to determine whether or not the Program has, or at least may be a success, is whether the Program has actually been used by the NRSROs.
-Unfortunately, despite the theoretical advantages identified by some in the literature and the SEC, the reality tells a very different story.
+Unfortunately, despite the theoretical advantages identified by some in the literature and the SEC, the reality may be rather different.
 The SEC itself reports that ‘no unsolicited initial ratings of structured finance transactions have apparently been produced’ under the format of the Program, which was stated in 2016 and continues to be the case at the time of writing.
 There have been ‘commentaries’ produced, despite the SEC confirming in 2016 that ‘the rule contemplates that such information be used only for credit ratings (and not for other types of publications, such as rating commentaries)’, but it appears that this rule has been relaxed in order to provide some justification for the Program’s continuance; the SEC go on in the same breath to champion the commentaries, stating that they ‘can serve to enhance investors’ understanding of the differences in ratings approaches used by the NRSROs’.
-The SEC is likely in a difficult position in this regard, because they a. must be seen to be championing the Program, and b. know that the likelihood that NRSROs will make their methodologies absolutely available is extraordinarily slight, so perhaps this is a middle-ground that is being painted as a victory for the Program.
+The SEC is likely in a difficult position in this regard, because they a. must be seen to be championing the Program, and b. know that the likelihood that NRSROs will make their methodologies absolutely available is extraordinarily slight, so it may be arguable that the SEC has been forced to champion the middle-ground.

 That no NRSROs have utilised the Program will be a disappointment for the SEC, but it is difficult to say confidently that it was not to be expected.
 This is because there are a number of important aspects of the Program which perhaps do not translate into the realities of the rating industry.
-For example, whilst the issue of non-commissioned NRSROs not being paid for their work is offset, according to the SEC, by the reputational capital that a lesser-known NRSRO can accumulate through the program, one scholar quite rightly notes that there really should not be such a thing as a ‘lesser known’ NRSRO – the ‘Nationally Recognised’ element of that moniker dictates that they already have the necessary reputational capital to compete and, in truth, whilst the NRSRO designation is shrouded in mystery, perhaps one can say that a rating organisation must have that level of reputational capital to be designated an NRSRO in the first place.
+For example, whilst the issue of non-commissioned NRSROs not being paid for their work is offset, according to the SEC, by the reputational capital that a lesser-known NRSRO can accumulate through the program, one scholar quite rightly notes that there really should not be such a thing as a ‘lesser known’ NRSRO – the ‘Nationally Recognised’ element of that moniker dictates that they already have the necessary reputational capital to compete and, in truth, whilst the NRSRO designation has rarely been definitively defined, perhaps one can say that a rating organisation must have that level of reputational capital to be designated an NRSRO in the first place.
 This is a massive problem that stands in the way of the Program’s success, and is perhaps one of the biggest reasons as to why no NRSRO has engaged with the program as the SEC envisaged.
 However, there have been other points made in the literature that suggest the Program may have more long-term effects upon the Industry.